 PepsiCo sought to innovate by creating snacks that are more healthful, which could also be seen as competing in terms of quality.
 It has spent less than Coca-Cola on advertising, which is in a sense a low-cost strategy that PepsiCo has tried to move away from. - p.
-53: Would cost be a bigger barrier for a game console maker or a developer of video games?
+53: Would cost be a bigger barrier for someone who opens a new bicycle shop or a developer of mobile game apps?
 Why?

-Cost would be a bigger barrier for a game console maker, because a tremendous investment in research is required to develop a competitive product, and then each unit must be manufactured and shipped to stores.
-Furthermore, few consumers would buy more than one or two game consoles (versus many games sold per consumer), so the company would have to invest heavily in marketing the product.
-In contrast, once the software for a game has been written, producing many copies is simple and fast, and the game can be distributed readily by offering downloads online, even if the game developer doesn't have much shelf space in stores. - p.
+Cost would be a bigger barrier for a mobile game app, because a tremendous investment in research is required to develop a competitive product.
+In contrast, once the software for a mobile app has been written, producing many copies is simple and fast, and the app can be distributed readily by offering downloads online, even if the app developer doesn't have much shelf space in stores.

+- p.
 55: To meet this requirement, what qualities would a company need in its employees?
 A company that can manufacture customized products quickly will need employees who are themselves flexible-skilled in performing more than one process and willing to make adjustments to satisfy customers.
 The company would especially benefit from employees who are able to understand work processes and think creatively about how to adapt them to meet customer needs efficiently. - p.
 57: Name a company that has delivered good customer service to you.

 Answers will vary.
 This is a chance for students to think about what "service" means in concrete, practical terms. - p.
 65: What might "flexible processes" mean for a fast-food restaurant?
 For an auto company?
 For a fast-food restaurant, a flexible process is any part of food production that enables the restaurant to customize its offerings, such as a selection of cheeses and condiments on sandwiches or special decorations for a children's party in the restaurant.
 For an auto company, flexible processes would likely entail building cars with various options selected by customers, such as colors, entertainment systems, engine sizes, and so on. - p.
-71: To be aligned with its environment, what values should an oil company have?
+71: To be aligned with its environment, what values should an organic grocery store chain company have?

 Answers will vary.
-Examples might be a high value placed on worker safety, strategies for managing price fluctuations, use of the latest technology for exploration and drilling, scientific knowhow in pinpointing where to explore and extract oil, protection of natural environments where it operates, and development of substitute products as customers look for alternative sources of energy.
-Leaders might be highly engaged in building positive relationships with governments and public-interest groups.
+Examples might be a high value placed on sustainable practices, strategies for managing waste, and monitoring of suppliers to make sure they are implementing sound farming practices.